alex-west/ves-16/readme.md

 The registers "temp 1" and "temp 2" are used, depending on the context, to store the controller inputs, some arguments of doBall(), or a local variable for collision().

 The registers used for local variables differ in their usage depending on the function.
 Most commonly r1 is used to hold an x position and r2 to hold a y position, but that is not always the case.
-Also, in some functions r9 is used as a local instead of for storing the processor flags.
+Also, in some functions r9 ("J") is used as a local instead of for storing the processor flags.

 ### Calling Convention and Graph